Rami-shaar/Production-Grade-EKS-Helm-CI-CD-Terraform-Project/README.md

 ---

-## ⚙️ CI/CD with GitHub Actions
+## ⚙️ CI/CD Pipeline (via GitHub Actions)

-This project uses GitHub Actions for automatic app deployment to EKS whenever files in `k8s-apps/` are modified.
+This project includes a GitHub Actions workflow located at:

-### Workflow file:
 ```
 .github/workflows/deploy.yaml
 ```

 ### What it does:
-- Triggered on `push` to `main` branch when any file in `k8s-apps/**` changes
+- Triggered when changes are pushed to `main` in the `k8s-apps/**` directory
 - Uses AWS credentials stored in GitHub Secrets (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`)
-- Updates kubeconfig and applies manifests to EKS using `kubectl`
+- Updates kubeconfig to connect to the EKS cluster
+- Applies Kubernetes manifests using `kubectl`

 ### Workflow Summary:
 ```yaml